 The four Regional Centre Directors are entitled to attend and speak, but not vote, at Governing Board meetings.

-The quorum for Governing Board meetings shall be eight Governors of whom two represent each Regional Centre.
+The quorum for Governing Board meetings may be fixed from time to time by the Governing Board and unless so fixed at any other number, shall be eight Governors of whom two represent each Regional Centre.
 Although consensus is the spirit of WANO, decisions by the Governing Board may be taken by a simple majority.
 In case of parity, the Chairman has the decisive vote.

+The Governing Board will charter at least two committees that address issues related to budget, remunerations, strategy and nominations.

 7.2 Functions

-To ensure effective operation of WANO, the General Assembly confers on the WANO Governing Board the primary responsibility for establishing and implementing WANO policy and global strategy, achieving organisational alignment and ensuring a strong worldwide spirit of cooperation.
+To ensure effective operation of WANO, the General Assembly confers on the WANO Governing Board the primary responsibility for ensuring the establishment, approval and implementation of WANO policy and global strategy, achieving organisational alignment and ensuring a strong worldwide spirit of cooperation.
 The WANO Governing Board represents and acts on behalf of the General Assembly to perform the following functions, and others assigned by the General Assembly:

-– Determining the strategy, vision, direction and goals for the Association
+– Ensure the development, approval and implementation of the strategy, vision, direction and goals for the Association

 – Represent the Members, both in their respective regions and worldwide, to ensure the WANO Mission is implemented and supported throughout the Association

 – Assess industry performance to ensure appropriate strategies are established to implement the WANO Mission, with particular emphasis on identifying Members in need of assistance from the Association to sustain or improve performance

+Ensure the association meets appropriate standards of financial and ethical behaviour

 – Monitoring regional centre performance to ensure consistency of WANO governance, programme implementation and products across the regions

-Determining ethe appropriate levels of resources (personnel, financial and capital) needed to ensure effective implementation of the strategy, vision, direction and goals of the Association
+Review and approve the appropriate levels of resources (personnel, financial and capital) needed to ensure effective implementation of the strategy, vision, direction and goals of the Association

-Establishing ea Member fee structure that supports the required levels of resources
+Review and approve a Member fee structure that supports the required levels of resources

+Provide orientation training for new Governors

+Annually evaluate the main Governing Board effectiveness

 Monitor the business affairs of the Association to ensure appropriate use of resources

+Evaluate and monitor business risks, and ensure control measures are in place

 – Plan for succession of the Board, including election of the Chairman and election of replacement Governors to fill unexpired terms until the next General Assembly

+Select the WANO Managing Director, evaluate their performance and compensation, and ensure adequate succession planning

 – Approve applications for membership, including any special conditions applied to individual members, and assessing member performance and recommending actions, as appropriate, to the General Assembly

+Establish appropriate protections against corporate, Director and personal liability

 8 Regional Governing Boards